 - AND OTHER PARTNERSHIPS

-Basically a partnership can become a partner with other entities and this group or business operation can exist as a partnership.
+A partnership can become a partner with other entities and this group or business operation can exist as a partnership.
 Notice in the section above, I said that the operating partnership usually consists of a GP (most often a corporation) and an LP (most often another partnership).
 This LP is referred to as the Upper Tier and is a partnership itself.
 It is comprised of at least one general partner, just as in the lower tier arrangement, the GP in the upper tier is a corporation.
 It is legal, but I have not seen it to date, but the GP at the Upper Tier can be the same GP at the Lower Tier.

 In addition to the GP, there is at least one limited partner.
 Again, this limited partner can be any form of legal business entity.
 But in almost all cases, the limited partner or partners are individual investors.
 These individual investors purchase ‘Units’ in the partnership via some form of an offering document which lays out the plan for the business.
 This is where the term syndication comes into play.

 Typically a group of individuals are approached and the plan is presented via the offering document.
 Each of the investors agrees to purchase a unit, once all the units have been assigned, a closing date is identified and in exchange for the capital, the limited partners receive their unit of ownership.
 This newly formed partnership is called a Limited Partnership and often carries some term in its name referring to the arrangement.
-So a typical name might be XYZ ASSOCIATES LTD.
+A typical name might be XYZ ASSOCIATES LTD.

 What is interesting is that just as in the operating partnership, control rests with the GP.
 And just like in the lower tier arrangement, the investors are limited in their future financial obligations.
 The limited partners (the core investors) have very little control and only seek out the value related to ongoing earnings in the operating asset and ultimately the value associated with the equity earned upon the sale of the complex.